hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/pbft_adding_removing_node.rst

 ==================

-To add a new node to an existing PBFT network, you will install and configure the node, start it and wait for it to catch up with the rest of the network, then update ``sawtooth.consensus.pbft.members`` on an existing node.
+To add a new node to an existing PBFT network, you will install and configure the node, start it and wait for it to catch up with the rest of the network.
+Next, the administrator of an existing node will update ``sawtooth.consensus.pbft.members``.

 You can add several nodes at the same time.